The Nest

 1. Submit A Complete Rental Application

 While this may seem straightforward, it’s crucial to be thorough and ensure that everything is included.
 A complete rental application can often be approved on the same day it is submitted.
-In contrast, incomplete applications with missing information or documents will take longer to process.
+In contrast, incomplete applications with missing information or documents will require additional processing time.

 Therefore, being organized and prepared is essential to avoid any unnecessary delays.